KittyHeaven/blue_bird/README.md

   * optional - `parameter :post_id, :integer, "Post ID"`

-In your tests select what requests and responses you want to include in the documentation by saving `conn` to `PhoenixApiDocs.ConnLogger`:
+In your tests select what requests and responses you want to include in the documentation by saving `conn` to `BlueBird.ConnLogger`:

 ```elixir
   test "list comments for post", %{conn: conn} do